cpe305/fall2016-project-jamiecorr/README.md

 ##More Information##
 For more information, please visit the GitHub Pages link below.
 This page will contain a detailed explanation of the application and the architecture. https://cpe305.github.io/fall2016-project-jamiecorr/

-Please contact jccorr@calpoly.edu for any questions, comments, or general feedback.